jlwalkerlg/blog/content/posts/philosophy/antinatalism.md

 On the other hand, both pleasure and pain can only accrue to a sentient being who can experience them, and therefore already exists.

-As such, whether or not it is “better never to have been” depends fully upon the actual experience of the individual, and therefore whether or not they deem it so.
+As such, whether or not it is "better never to have been" depends fully upon the actual experience of the individual, and therefore whether or not they deem it so.
 Life is thus an opportunity to make it worth the trouble.